MoCo-GHE-Admin/test-notify/README.md

 - [ ] mortal-team-maintainer verifies no notification received.

 I think that's it -- we may want to add a mortal-not-maintainer to the team (andy?) and then do another round of PR event generation for completeness
+- [ ] Test if Post adds to the team get PR issues.